stephanrauh/BootsFaces-Examples/ResponsiveDesign/README.md

 # BootsFaces-Examples: Responsive Design
 This demo shows how to set up a BootsFaces project and demonstrates the responsive design.

 Run this as a Tomcat application.
-The URL to start typically is http://localhost:8080/BootsFacesResponsiveDesign
+The URL to start typically is http://localhost:8080/BootsFacesResponsiveDesign.
+There's also a live demo at http://angularfaces.net/BootsFacesResponsiveDesign/.

 Tested on:
 <ul>